telerik/ajax-docs/controls/htmlchart/chart-types/overview.md

 # RadHtmlChart Types Overview

-In this article you will find a detailed list for the chart types  **RadHtmlChart** provides, what is their purpose and the most common scenarios in which they can be used.
+In this article you will find a detailed list of the chart types available in **RadHtmlChart**, information about their purpose and the most common scenarios in which they can be used.